browserpass/browserpass-extension/PRIVACY.md

 ## Usage of Credential Files

 During the course of normal operation, Browserpass handles decrypted Credential Files.
 Only files selected by the User via the Browserpass interface are decrypted.
+In Thunderbird, Credential Files are decrypted when Thunderbird requests authentication for email accounts.

 The contents of decrypted Credential Files are used *only* for the following purposes: